Avocado vs. Awara Mattress Review

 We do firmness on a scale of 1–10 at Mattress Nerd, with a 10 being the firmest.
 So, imagine a 1 like sleeping on a cloud and a 10 like sleeping on the floor.

 For this comparison, the Awara mattress comes in at a firmness level of 7.5, and the Avocado comes in at firmness level of 7.
-While the Awara has that little extra bit of firmness that stomach and back sleepers like, both mattresses are plenty firm.
+While the Awara has that little extra bit of firmness that stomach and back sleepers would prefer, both mattresses are plenty firm.

 What Do the Awara & Avocado Mattresses Feel Like?